FAB-Racing © All rights reserved

 The problem in the UK back in 2004, and remains even now, is the step from the MiniGP70 premier class in the FAB Racing Championship to a racing licence that will allow these talented riders to compete at National level.
 The current situation leaves riders having to move to riding road based bikes before being able to compete on proper race bikes.
 In effect a wasted year for those wishing to progress to the higher levels of racing.
 A backward step to be able to move forward!
 With very little adjustment to the ACU Licence rules and ages all this would be achievable.

 However, the DORNA backed “British Talent Cup” started in 2018 opened up great possibilities for the future of young British riders who at that moment found themselves in a “nowhere to go” situation.
 The BTC continued on to 2019 as a DORNA backed project but for 2020 was taken over by MSV, the organisers of BSB.
 That situation will continue into 2021.
-This class does enable a direct move to a full race bike at 12 years.
+This class does enable a direct move to a full race bike at 12 years, most to date have been from the FAB-Racing MiniGP70 race Bikes.
+This bike is by far the best introduction to a full race Moto3 bike.

 Although the ACU is not entirely happy about this situation they have to commit to issue a BTC licence to these 12 year old riders!
 At FAB-Racing we now believe that UK racing is finally joining together the missing links to find and progress young motorcycle racing talent.